TCL C7L Review

 The match photo shows how the TV smooths weak tonal transitions in low-quality video.
 The model photo shows how it handles upscaling of SD material.

-This point could be called, in a sense, the Achilles' heel of the C7L model.
-Unfortunately, this television uses an older chipset from MediaTek – the Pentonic 700 – which has never been known for outstanding digital picture processing.
-This is clearly visible in the performance of the smoothing function, which is responsible for reducing jagged edges and removing digital noise.
-It simply works very poorly – when set to a low level, its effectiveness is practically nonexistent.
-A small credit should perhaps be given here for the fact that the algorithm does not additionally ruin the picture or blur details forcibly.
-The upscaling, which is the scaling of the image from lower resolutions to 4K, fares a bit better.
-It is simply adequate and does not stand out in any particular way against the competition.
-However, it cannot be denied that the C7L would greatly benefit in this aspect if the manufacturer decided to use the newer Pentonic 800 processor, which is now found in an increasing number of competing models.
+This can be seen as, to some extent, the Achilles' heel of the C7L.
+Unfortunately, this TV uses the older MediaTek Pentonic 700 chip, which has never been famed for outstanding digital image processing.
+You can clearly see that in the behaviour of the progressive smoothing function, the feature responsible for reducing jagged edges and removing digital noise.
+It simply performs very poorly.
+When set to low, its effectiveness is almost non-existent.
+The only small plus is that the algorithm does not further spoil the picture or blur details unnecessarily.
+Upscaling, that is scaling lower-resolution content to 4K, performs slightly better.
+It is simply adequate and does not stand out against the competition.
+There is no denying that the C7L would benefit greatly in this regard if the manufacturer opted for the newer Pentonic 800 processor, which is now appearing in an increasing number of rival models.

 TCL C7L - Blur and motion smoothness